Clarity-Digital-Twin/brain-go-brrr/README.md

 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Code style: ruff](https://img.shields.io/badge/code%20style-ruff-000000.svg)](https://github.com/astral-sh/ruff)

+## 🧠 The Problem: Making Sense of Brain Waves

+**What is EEG?** Think of it as a "microphone for your brain" - small sensors on your scalp detect the tiny electrical signals your brain cells use to communicate.
+These signals contain rich information about sleep, seizures, mental states, and brain health.

+**🌊 The Challenge:** Raw EEG data is like trying to hear individual conversations in a packed stadium:
+- **Noisy**: Eye blinks, muscle movements, and electrical interference drown out brain signals
+- **Expert-Intensive**: Neurologists spend hours manually reviewing each recording
+- **Variable**: Every brain is unique - what works for one person often fails for another
+- **Time-Consuming**: Manual preprocessing and analysis can take weeks per study

+**🚀 Why Now?** The same transformer technology that powers large language models is starting to work for brain analysis:
+- **Large datasets** of labeled EEG recordings are now available for training
+- **Foundation models** like EEGPT can learn patterns from thousands of patients
+- **Faster processing** compared to traditional manual review methods
+- **Research-grade accuracy** approaching expert performance on specific validated tasks

+**🎯 Our Mission:** Make research-grade EEG analysis accessible by combining the EEGPT foundation model with production-ready infrastructure and clinical validation pipelines.

+**What This Is Not:**
+- Not a medical device - not FDA approved for clinical decision-making
+- Not a replacement for neurologists - designed to assist, not diagnose
+- Not validated on all populations - trained on specific research datasets

-## 🎯 What We Do
+## 🛠️ What We Build

-Transform raw EEG data into clinical insights using the EEGPT foundation model and specialized analysis pipelines.
-Perfect for researchers, clinicians, and developers working with brain signals.
+A production-ready Python system that transforms raw brain recordings into structured insights:

+**👥 Current Users:**
+- **Research Labs**: Clean and analyze EEG data with reproducible pipelines
+- **Academic Teams**: Standardized analysis pipeline for EEG studies

+**🔮 Potential Applications:**
+- **Sleep Research**: Automated sleep staging using YASA integration
+- **BCI Development**: Feature extraction pipeline for brain-computer interfaces
+- **Mental Health Research**: Objective biomarkers for psychiatric conditions (active research area)

-**Key Capabilities:**
+**⚡ Key Capabilities:**
-- 🌙 **Sleep Staging** - 87% accuracy (using YASA baseline; Vallat & Walker 2021)
+- **Sleep Staging** - 87% accuracy reported in literature (YASA; Vallat & Walker 2021)
-- 🔍 **Quality Control** - Intelligent artifact rejection and bad channel detection
+- **Quality Control** - Artifact rejection and bad channel detection via Autoreject
-- ⚠️ **Abnormality Detection** - Binary classification (training in progress, targeting 87% AUROC)
+- **Abnormality Detection** - Binary classification (training in progress, targeting 87% AUROC from EEGPT paper)
-- 🚀 **Fast Processing** - Analyze 20-minute recordings in under 2 minutes
+- **Fast Processing** - Target: <2 minutes for 20-minute recordings (hardware dependent)
-- 🏗️ **Clean Architecture** - Research-grade with 899+ tests and 86% coverage
+- **Clean Architecture** - 899+ tests with 86% code coverage

 ## 🚀 Quick Start

+Want to see it in action?
+Get running in under a minute:

 ```bash
 # Install (takes 30 seconds)